masab321/mcp_genetic_algorithm/README.md

 3. Crossover: Partially Mapped crossover
 4. Mutation: Randomly selected two indexes and swap them
 5. expand_clique:
-   a.
-For each index of chromosome -> greedily search for a clique
+   1. For each index of chromosome -> greedily search for a clique
-   b. put the best clique found at the begining of the chromosome
+   2. put the best clique found at the begining of the chromosome
 6. Fitness: From begining of chromosome greedily search for a clique
 7. If the max clique is repeated for a number of generation regenerate the population